 Repairing Your Auto’s Body

 Your vehicle’s metal body will be repaired or replaced by sheet metal which will be insulated and aligned to exact specifications.
+This helps ensure your safety and it’s the law.
 A few of the auto body repairs might include:

 - Bodywork, dent, scratches, etc

 - Prepping the body for a high quality build